 A review of serial coronary intravascular ultrasound (IVUS) data gathered up from 8 large clinical studies may shed some on light on that issue.

 The bottom line is that statins may increase the calcium scores (Agatson score) by increasing the calcification of plaques while decreasing the volume of the plaques, the effect being greater with the more potent ( as measured by magnitude of cholesterol lowering) statins having a greater plaque shrinkage effect.My sense of the literature is that other than the more fringy group of "statin deniers" there is no abundance of data suggesting that statins increase the risk of coronary heart disease.

 More possible good news for long term exercisers who have already made up their minds that what they do is good, can be found in a 2016 article (2)Shuaib Abdullah and Benjamin Levine reviewing their data of healthy exercisers stratified by exercise levels and previous articles that made the association between myocardial fibrosis ( as indicated by late gadolinium enhancement (LGE) on cardiac MRs) concluded "that increasing levels of lifelong physical activity were not associated with focal myocardial fibrosis ".Although some athletes may demonstrated LGE the authors suggest that they may not represent fibrosis but rather possibly "exaggeration of the normal local myocardial architecture or edema caused by exercise-induced right ventricular overload and paradoxical septal motion".The more commonly expressed view is that LGE is more common in endurance athletes and does represent fibrosis typically at the insertion points of the right ventricle to the left but their significance is not known.

-No one since a pathologist decades ago (Tom Bassler) ( footnote 1) would now that endurance exercise is completely effective immunization against coronary artery disease but there will be a major paradigm shift if and when it is more conclusively shown that long term endurance exercise increases the risk of coronary artery disease.
+No one since a pathologist decades ago (Tom Bassler) ( footnote 1) would now claim that endurance exercise is completely effective immunization against coronary artery disease but there will be a major paradigm shift if and when it is more conclusively shown that long term endurance exercise increases the risk of coronary artery disease.

 Quoting from Levine ( ref 3):